 5. all the circumstances of the case, other than the needs of the bankrupt.

-However, where such an application is made 12 months after the property has vested in the trustee, the court must assume, unless the circumstances are exceptional, that the interests of the creditors outweigh all other considerations.
-In addition to the obvious hurdle this creates, a consequence is that trustees tend to provide a one-year ‘breathing space’ to the bankrupt and his family, sometimes enabling them to make alternative living arrangements.
-This assumption influences further: the 12- month ‘line in the sand’ guides courts on how to balance the competing interests, even where the assumption does not strictly apply (Martin-Sklan v White BPIR 76).
+However, where such an application is made 12 months after the property has vested in the trustee, the court must assume, unless the circumstances are 'exceptional', that the interests of the creditors outweigh all other considerations.
+In addition to the obvious hurdle this creates, a consequence is that trustees tend to provide a one-year ‘breathing space’ to the bankrupt (and so also to any family he may have), sometimes enabling them to make alternative living arrangements.
+This mandatory statutory assumption influences more widely: the 12-month ‘line in the sand’ guides courts on how to balance the competing interests, even where the assumption does not strictly apply (see Martin-Sklan v White BPIR 76).

 Typically, trustees apply after 12 months has elapsed, and so the first consideration will usually be whether ‘exceptional’ circumstances are made out.
 The classic test adopted from Re Citro Ch 142 compares ‘normal’ circumstances with ‘exceptional’ circumstances.

 The problems faced by families in having to move out of the neighbourhood into less suitable alternative accommodation and schooling are not exceptional.
 They are the melancholy consequences of debt and improvidence with which every civilised society has been familiar, but it is not just the bankrupt’s side where exceptional circumstances can be found; the creditors’ position can be exceptional.

 However, a finding of exceptional circumstances only displaces the assumption in favour of the creditor.
 Orders for sale may still be made once the various factors referred to above have been weighed up: see Dean v Stout 1 FLR 725).